tolgaozgun/igg-gemini-game/README.md

 # Pygame Shopkeeper Interaction

 This repository contains a simple pygame project that demonstrates NPC interaction within a virtual shop environment.
-The project utilizes the Gemini and GenAI APIs to handle dynamic interactions and responses from the shopkeeper NPC.
+The project utilizes the Gemini API to handle dynamic interactions and responses from the shopkeeper NPC.

 ## LANGUAGE